olincb/website/app/views/markdown/blogs/_2023-03-17: The Gibbon Experience.md

 I think Khamla deserves some sort of award or certificate for meteorology, because he was seriously able to predict things.
 He periodically checked the weather outside and predicted perfectly when it would stop.

 After about an hour and a half, Khamla deemed it safe to return to the treehouse, so we did.
 We brushed the debris off our beds and made it through the rest of the night without incident.

+Before this night I think everyone liked everyone else well enough, but after our experience with the storm we were like a little (big?) jungle family.
+That kind of thing really helps people bond.

 ## Day 2